 However, there is one particular combination of current and voltage for which the power reaches its maximum value, at Imp and Vmp.
 In other words, the point at which the cell generates maximum electrical power and this is shown at the top right area of the green rectangle.
 This is the “maximum power point” or MPP.
 Therefore the ideal operation of a photovoltaic cell (or panel) is defined to be at the maximum power point.

 The maximum power point (MPP) of a solar cell is positioned near the bend in the I-V characteristics curve.
 The corresponding values of Vmp and Imp can be estimated from the open circuit voltage and the short circuit current: Vmp ≅ (0.8–0.90)Voc and Imp ≅ (0.85–0.95)Isc.
 Since solar cell output voltage and current both depend on temperature, the actual output power will vary with changes in ambient temperature.

 Thus far we have looked at Solar Cell I-V Characteristic Curve for a single solar cell or panel.
-But many photovoltaic arrays are made up of smaller PV panels connected together.
+But a photovoltaic array is made up of smaller PV panels interconnected together.
 Then the I-V curve of a PV array is just a scaled up version of the single solar cell I-V characteristic curve as shown.

 Solar Panel I-V Characteristic Curves

 Photovoltaic panels can be wired or connected together in either series or parallel combinations, or both to increase the voltage or current capacity of the solar array.
 If the array panels are connected together in a series combination, then the voltage increases and if connected together in parallel then the current increases.